CAD Utilities

 Batch Print SW About

-The application features several modes to select files to be printed, notably: drag and drop, loading Excel lists, or searching for files in selected folders.
+It features several modes to select files to work with, notably: drag and drop, loading Excel lists, or searching for files in selected folders.

 - High performance: average print creation speed 14 drawings/min*